william-iclight/Cycles.Finance/README.md

 blob "DIDL\02n\01m{\02h\00\01\**************\88\01\e1\18\fd6G\02\00"
 ````

 Step2: Converting to ICP.
-The parameter `cycles_amount` enters the amount of cycles you want to convert, and the parameter `call_args` enters the `CallArgs` obtained from Step1.
+The parameter `cycles_amount` is the amount of cycles you want to convert, and the parameter `call_args` is the `CallArgs` got from Step1.
 ````
 dfx canister --network ic call <your_cycles_wallet_principal> wallet_call '(record {canister=principal "ium3d-eqaaa-aaaak-aab4q-cai"; method_name="cyclesToIcp"; cycles=<cycles_amount>:nat64; args=<call_args>})'
 ````